 With 240 degree panoramic views, this is one of the best places to wildlife watch, and you can often spot schools of fish, sharks, osprey, sea turtles, manta rays, and in the right season, even pods of whales as they make their annual migration!
 The beautiful red rhyolite rock makes this painted peninsula light up at sunrise.
 The lookout point is a favourite on Fraser Island, with the view well worth the climb to the top!

 Ready to make your way to Indian Head for some stunning vantage points?
-Chat live to our friendly travel experts or call 1 800 550 751 and start planning your perfect holiday today!
+Chat live to our friendly travel experts to start planning your perfect holiday today!